SitecoreNA/Sitecore-CDP-Scripts/Experiences/Web/readme.md

 You first need to have the Sitecore JS library installed on your target website.

-Copy and paste the provided code for the demo/data bar into a new Sitecore Web Experience.
+Then copy and paste the provided code for the demo/data bar into a new Sitecore Web Experience.

 Then either "Preview" or set the Experience live.